-Illinois Social Worker and Counselor License Defense
+Illinois Social Worker & Counselor License Defense

 -

-Allegations of unethical conduct
+Allegations of unethical or unprofessional conduct

 -

-Breaches of confidentiality
+Breaches of client confidentiality or privacy

 -